Week 5 NFL odds, predictions: SportsLine's model reveals picks

 SportsLine's advanced model has locked in its Week 5 NFL betting picks from 10,000 simulations

-Bet on every NFL Week 5 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets instantly plus over $200 off NFL Sunday Ticket:
+New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins:

 Now, it has turned its attention to the latest Week 5 NFL odds and NFL betting lines and locked in betting picks for every NFL matchup.
 Head here to see every pick.